-This is the third blog post in a series about Counting Principles.
+One-to-one Correspondence is the third blog post in a series about the Counting Principles.
 These principles are helpful when developing children’s number sense.
 It’s not enough for them to learn to count by rote, they have to develop a strong foundation of numbers and counting.

 You can see the other Counting Principle blog posts here.

 It is the ability to count each object in a set once, and only once.
 This usually involves touching each object while saying the number.

 Developing this skill is vital to be able to solve problems, compare sets, and count the number of objects in a set accurately.

 Any counting activities using manipulatives is perfect for developing this skill.
 They can move the object out of the way as they count.

 You can also count throughout the day during a variety of activities.

 You can use the number cards with math manipulatives to build students’ one-to-one correspondence skills.
 They can place objects on the dots as they count, and they can count as they take them away.